Coronavirus: Johnson & Johnson delays vaccine delivery to Europe | DW | 13.04.2021

 States and other providers are expected to follow.

-After the J&J vaccine was granted emergency approval by US regulators in late February, more than 6.8 million doses have already been administered in the US, which is a small fraction of the estimated 120 million people who have received at least one dose.
+After the J&J vaccine was granted emergency approval by regulators in late February, more than 6.8 million doses have already been administered in the US, which is a small fraction of the estimated 120 million people who have received at least one dose of COVID-19 vaccines in the United States.

 A CDC advisory committee will meet Wednesday to discuss the six blood clot cases, and the FDA will also investigate.

-"Until that process is complete, we are recommending a pause in the use of this vaccine out of an abundance of caution,'' Dr. Anne Schuchat, Principal Deputy Director of the CDC and Dr. Peter Marks, director of the FDA's Center for Biologics Evaluation and Research said in the joint statement.
+"Until that process is complete, we are recommending a pause in the use of this vaccine out of an abundance of caution,'' Dr. Anne Schuchat, the principal deputy director of the CDC, and Dr. Peter Marks, the director of the FDA's Center for Biologics Evaluation and Research, said in the joint statement.

 The New York Times reported that all six of the cases were found in women between the ages of 18 and 48.
 One woman died, and another has been hospitalized, the paper reported, citing officials.